St. Vincent Island (Florida): History

 Archeological digs on the island resulted in the discovery of Paleo-Indian projectile points that date back to around 13,000 years ago.
 These materials would have been deposited by people living during the Pleistocene when, because of lower sea-levels, the area was well inland and not an island.
 Pottery fragments dating back 4000 years ago were also observed on the north shore of the island, but these may have been deposited there while the island was forming.

 In 1633, Franciscan Friars named the island while visiting Apalachee tribes in the area.

 In 1750, Creek Indians and Seminoles, offshoots of the Creek nation, entered area and inhabited the island.

-During the War of 1812, the British used it to unload military supplies, preparatory to invading the United States via the Flint River (Georgia) (see Nicolls' Outpost).
+During the War of 1812, the British used it to unload military supplies, preparatory to invading the United States via the Flint River (see Nicolls' Outpost).

 In 1868, George Hatch bought the island.

 In 1908, Dr. Ray V. Pierce imported Old World game animals to the island.
 In 1920 the island was used to graze beef cattle sold to Apalachicola markets.

 In 1940, the first oyster lease was granted.
 The Pierce Estate sold first pine saw timber.
 St. Joe Lumber Company built a temporary bridge to the island for timber removal.

 In 1948, the Loomis brothers, Alfred, Jr. and Henry, bought the island and imported zebras, elands, black buck, ring-necked pheasants, Asian jungle fowl, bobwhite quail, and semi-wild turkeys.

-In 1968 St Vincent was purchased by the Nature Conservancy for $2.2 million.
+In 1968, St. Vincent was purchased by the Nature Conservancy for $2.2 million.
 U.S. Fish and Wildlife Service repaid the Conservancy with money from Duck Stamp sales and established the island as St. Vincent National Wildlife Refuge.